 As we have just learned, there are a whole lot of parasitic creatures on our planet.
 So no wonder that ticks are also hosts to many parasites of which some kill the tick in the end.

+A very common world-wide, soil-inhabiting fungi Metarhizium anisopliae befalls and kills ticks.
 A group of Pinworms (Nematodes) also causes trouble to ticks and many other parasites.
 The tiny worms slip through the segments of the exoskeleton and eat their host from within.
-The tick wasp, Ixodiphagus hookeri finds ticks and lays eggs in the body of the tick.
+The tick wasp, Ixodiphagus hookeri finds ticks and lays eggs into the body of the tick.
 The wasp larvae hatch when the tick takes its first blood meal.
 They then eat the tick from inside until they break the tick exoskeleton and emerge as wasps.

 Ticks accelerate selection and evolution

 Ticks and other parasites are likely to play a role in the evolutionary process as they affect the health and immune systems of their hosts.
 Animals that are weakened by parasites may die or often have fewer offspring.
 Some animals are less affected by the parasite and remain healthy.
-They can reproduce in greater numbers and pass better genetic traits on to their offspring.
+They can reproduce and pass on the positive genetic modification to their offspring.
+They are then also resistant to the parasite and can pass it on again.
+Pure Darwinism.

 Ticks spread bacteria and viruses